kagetora66/excelactor/README.md

 ✔ Bulk processing - Scan multiple Excel files in one operation

-✔ Keyword search - Extract rows containing your search term
+✔ Keyword search - Extract rows or columns containing your search term

 ✔ Fast Performance: Rust's concurrency features are fully utilized for max performance